 - Dust your work surface with flour and place your dough.
 Knead the dough while dusting lightly with flour until it is smooth.

-- Pat the dough to a rectangle and then roll it to about 12×9 inches rectangle.
+- Pat the dough into a rectangle and then roll it to about 12×9 inches rectangle.

-- Place the filing and press it into the dough.
+- Place the filling and press it into the dough.
 Roll this to make a log.

 - Seal the dough by pinching it.

 - Cut the log into 8-9 pieces.